 ASCAP stands for “American Society of Composers, Authors, and Publishers”.
 It’s a performing rights organization that contains over 700,000 members throughout the United States.
 ASCAP was created in 1914 by a group of writers/composers and to this day, is still operated by its own members.
 In fact, it’s the only PRO in the US that is run by its members, and board members are elected from within.

-ASCAP’s primary goal is to make sure its members are compensated for the use of their creations.
+ASCAP’s primary goal is to make sure its members are compensated for the use of their creations (MUSIC in our case).

-Some of the biggest artists and producers in the music industry are associated with ASCAP.
+Some of the biggest artists and producers in the music industry are affiliated with ASCAP.